MULTI-EXPORTER

 - Export Hidden Objects: When this option is checked, any hidden objects on layers will be exported along with everything else.

 - Export As SubModel: When this option is checked, you are flagging the exported model as being a "submodel".
-This option should only be checked if you are using the Submodel Merging and without it, you will not be able to merge any models within the simulation.
+This option should only be checked if you are using the Submodel Merging or are exporting Aircraft Livery as - without it - you will not be able to merge any models within the simulation.
 Note that this option will also require that your model hierarchy all falls under a dummy object named "Root".

 - Remove LOD Prefix: When this option is checked, the names of all objects will be "cleaned" to remove the LOD prefix/suffix.
 This can be useful as it means that in the Model Behaviors XML you can target a single object and have it act across all LODs.